 Ticks in Cats - Not Only Unpleasant for Cats, But Also Carry Diseases

-They are insidious enemies for outdoor cats: ticks wait patiently in trees and in taller vegetation to jump on any suitable host animal that comes their way.
-Because the tick bite itself is usually not noticed, the blood sucking arachnids feast on the cat until it is plump and full and falls off on its own.
-Doesn’t sound that bad?
-Not at all: ticks transmit dangerous illnesses and are active here from February until late autumn.
-In winter there is less risk to outdoor cats for getting ticks in the fur, but in the mild winters some ticks are still active at this time of year.
+They are enemies for outdoor cats: ticks wait patiently in trees and in taller vegetation to jump on any suitable host animal that comes their way.
+Because the tick bite itself is usually not noticed, the blood sucking pests feast on the cat until it is full and falls off on its own.
+Ticks transmit dangerous illnesses and are active here from February until late autumn.
+In winter there is less risk to outdoor cats for getting ticks in their fur, but in mild winters some ticks are still active.

 What exactly is a tick and why are they dangerous?

-Ticks are among the largest mites and are therefore arachnids.
+Ticks are among the largest mites and are called arachnids.
 Two tick species are native to our latitudes: the common wood tick and the variegated tick which mostly attack animals.
 Around the world there are more than 900 known species of ticks.
 The characteristic mouth parts of the tick are clever sawing and sucking organs.
-The correct term would therefore be tick bites.
 With their saliva, the tick secretes proteins into the wound made with the mouth parts which prevent blood clotting and work like a local numbing agent.
-The bitten host doesn’t notice the tick right away and therefore doesn’t fight it off.
+The bitten host doesn’t notice the tick right away and doesn’t fight it off.
 However, infectious pathogens can be spread in the saliva that enters the bloodstream through the wound.
 If a tick is not killed, females are able to suck for weeks undiscovered and absorb an enormous amount of blood into their body.
 Ticks can locate their hosts chemically, usually by lying in wait or, in the case of some tick species, by active movement.

 What helps protect cats against ticks?